June 11, 2025 (6mo ago) — last updated December 23, 2025 (2d ago)

 Boundaries vs. counterproductive resistance

 Boundaries protect you; resistance traps you.
 Learn to say, “I need space,” and choose action over rumination.
-Population-level stress during the pandemic shows how ongoing resistance and overwhelm can erode mental health7.
+Ongoing stress and overwhelm can erode mental health, especially during prolonged crises3.

 The Law of Correspondence: Reading Life’s Mirror

 “As above, so below.”
 External patterns often reflect internal habits or beliefs.
-A cluttered environment can mirror a distracted mind; repeated relationship dynamics can point to unresolved inner beliefs.
+A cluttered environment can mirror a distracted mind, and repeated relationship dynamics can point to unresolved inner beliefs.

 How inner states shape outer reality